Malir River

-Malir River (دریائے ملیر) is a seasonal river located in Karachi, Sindh, Pakistan.
+Malir River (دریائے ملیر) is a seasonal river that flows in Karachi, Sindh, Pakistan.
 It passes through the city of Karachi from the northeast, through the center, and drains into the Arabian Sea.
 It is one of the two rivers passing through Karachi, the other being the Lyari River.
 It has two main tributaries, the Thadho and the Sukhan.

-In the rainy season, this river experiences heavy water flow, with millions of gallons emptying into the Arabian Sea.
+In the rainy season, the Malir river experiences heavy waterflow, with millions of gallons emptying into the Arabian Sea.
 The Malir Dam is a barrage regulating flow and flooding of the river, preserving a reservoir during seasonal droughts.

-The 39km Malir Expressway is underconstruction along the banks of the Malir River, connecting newer areas of development (Bahria Town) on the outskirts of the city to posh areas (DHA) in Karachi.
+The 39km Malir Expressway is under-construction along the banks of the Malir River, connecting newer areas of development (Bahria Town) on the outskirts of the city to posh areas (DHA) in Karachi.
 It is controversial because it would cause displacement of poor people, destroy farms and forests, make many species of fish and birds endangered, and exacerbate the urban heat island effect and global warming.